MicrosoftDocs/ATADocs/ATPDocs/setting-syslog.md

 # Integrate with Syslog

-Azure ATP can notify you when it detects suspicious activities and health alerts by sending the notification to your Syslog server.
-If you enable Syslog notifications, you can set the following for them.
+Azure ATP can notify you when it detects suspicious activities and issues security alerts as well as health alerts by sending the notification to your Syslog server.
+If you enable Syslog notifications, you can set the following:

 1. Before configuring Syslog notifications, work with your SIEM admin to find out the following information: